JetBrains/kotlin-web-site/docs/reference/lambdas.md

 sum : Int.(other: Int) -> Int
 ```

-it can be called with a dot or in infix form (since it has only one parameter)
+It can be called with a dot or in infix form (since it has only one parameter)

 ``` kotlin
 1.sum(2)